coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 033.md

 There is an attachment of what looks like someone that looks exactly like Omen standing by a wall, with Mr. Steele holding a gun to their head. `You have 5 hours.`

-The same coordinates from the video are then dropped.
+The same coordinates from the video are then dropped

+About two minutes after this he receives a phone call from [[Ida Mueller]] with an offer for a job.
+She requests that he leave a virus in their system, and implies that she left the video there to be found.